 “They’re up front with you.
 We knew that this surgery was touch and go because of her circumstance, and that’s what Dr. Kuvshinoff told us,” says Peter.
 “I appreciate that because you know what you’re going through.
 I felt like there was no room for error, and he was the guy to do it.”

 After a seven-hour surgery and eight days spent in the hospital under close watch, Bonnie was able to go home.
 Her cancer surgery was a success.
 After a couple months of recovery, Bonnie is getting back to a normal life.
 In April 2017, she rang the Victory Bell announcing she was cancer-free.

 “I just felt that this couldn’t go untold.
 I was just so thankful.
 I realized they were saving my soul mate,” says Peter.
 “I wrote that on the chalkboard in our kitchen at home: ‘Thank God for saving my soul mate.’
 There’s nothing else you can say.”

 Bonnie is back to her active lifestyle.
 She’s excited to be participating in her first Ride for Roswell in June.
 “I’ve got a new bike.
 I’ve never participated in the Ride before, but I really want to do it this year,” says Bonnie.

-Bonnie’s experience has changed Peter’s view of Roswell Park Cancer Institute.
+Bonnie’s experience has changed Peter’s view of Roswell Park Comprehensive Cancer Center.
 “We will never look at Roswell when passing by without counting our blessings.
 Never again will I think that I’m looking at a place where people go to face death.
 I now see it as a place where people go to find hope."